gbitten/kernel-notes/compiling-preempt-rt/index.md

 ## Environment and requirements

-I ran this procedure on a Ubuntu 16.04.2 box.
+I ran this procedure on an Ubuntu 16.04.2 box.
 I'm not sure what are the requimenets but those three packages are probably necessary:

 ```
 sudo apt-get install git